raulh82vlc/raulh82vlc.github.io/about.md

 *Senior Software Engineer - Android at Twitter & Kotlin lover*

 ### Overview
-I would like to introduce myself as a continuous learner apart from being an experienced Software Engineer (10+ years experience), specialised on the Android platform (8 years) & the Kotlin language (5 years).
+I would like to introduce myself as a continuous learner apart from being an experienced Software Engineer (10+ Years Experience), specialised on the Android platform (8 YE) & the Kotlin language (5 YE).

 Moreover, I am a public speaker when I get the chance for it, so far I've participated like an international speaker in different events like podcasts, meetups or conferences such as Droidcon: UK'17 & '19, Spain'19, EMEA & APAC'20; FOSDEM'21; GOTO Copenhagen'19; AndroidDevPodcast Jul'20 or #ChimichurriCode Jun'21 podcasts; Kotlin London Dec'20 & Jun'21, MADG Spain Nov'20 RockNDroid Vigo May'21 or Londroid April'17 meetups.
 I write some articles in Medium (linked from this blog too), typically not technical at the end of the year to summarize the past year and technical ones too.